FIVE MOST SURPRISING FINDS

 The Economic Cost

-Let us be specific about what this costs, because abstraction is the enemy of urgency.
-The networking gap between Black and white professionals is one of the most documented and least discussed contributors to the racial wealth gap.
+Let us be specific about what this costs, because vague language is the enemy of urgency.
+The networking gap between Black and white professionals is one of the most documented and least discussed factors in the racial wealth gap.

 Studies have consistently shown that between 60% and 85% of jobs are filled through networking — through personal connections, referrals, and informal relationships (Adler & Kwon, Academy of Management Review, 2002).
-The “keeping it real” ideology, in its insistence that adapting one’s presentation to professional norms constitutes betrayal, effectively locks its adherents out of the networks where economic opportunity is distributed.
+The “keeping it real” ideology, in its insistence that adapting one’s style to professional norms is betrayal, effectively locks its followers out of the networks where economic opportunity is distributed.

 White net worth